 The more you learn about sensory processing, the more you’ll learn about your own needs.
 (Remember, everyone has sensory needs!)

-Become more in-tune with your body and try to meet those needs.
+As you work with your child, try to become more in-tune with your body so that you are able meet those needs.
 You’ll find yourself better able to handle the upheaval of a sensory household, if your brain is happily sorting sensory input without adding to your stress.

 I’ve noticed in myself that when noise levels rise, so does my tension.
 And while I can’t run off to a quiet spa, I do know that proprioceptive input is great for everybody!
 I might grab a toddler and plop him on my lap while I read him a book so that his weight can calm me.
 Or I might do some jump squats or climb some stairs two at a time.

 I know it seems counter-intuitive, especially when you just want to crawl in a hole.
 But I’ve been shocked at how my body handles life better when I am purposeful to first recognize my needs, and then meet them throughout the day.

 Guys, sensory parenting is tough.

 I vacillate between tears and rage pretty regularly.

 The pressure is huge and it often feels like no body “gets” it.

 While other parents are worried about their child’s swim team record, you can’t get your seven year old to take a bath (just me?).